yorek/hyde/_posts/2018/2018-04-15-custom-type-handling.md

 this happens because SQL Server returns JSON as a string...and since there is no implicit conversion between a `String` and `JArray` the above error is thrown.

-Luckly we know how to fix the problem now.
+Luckily we know how to fix the problem now.
 All is needed is a custom Type Handler to tell Dapper how to deal with JSON.
 Really simple, here you go:

 ![](/public/images/2018-04-15/image-07.png)